If you’re like us, you don’t have hours to scour every possible points option and compare dozens of airfare searches over a few days.

 Step 1 Get a baseline price

-You won’t know what’s cheap until you have something to compare it from.We use the ITA Matix, an online search engine owned by Google to compare prices.
-You can’t buy flights from the ITA Matrix, but it’s ad-free, and it allows you to compare a month’s worth of fares.
+You won’t know what’s cheap until you have something to compare it from.We use Google Flights to compare prices.
+It’s ad-free, easy to use, and it allows you to compare a month’s worth of fares.
 All prices include taxes.

 Travel hacker’s tip: The more flexible you are with your dates and your airports, the better price you’ll find.
-Click Nearby next to the departure and destination airports in the ITA Matrix to automatically search for airports near your desired city.
+Click in the date field below the departure or arrival airports in Google Flights to automatically search for airports near your desired city.

 Step 2 Compare your baseline